redpanda-data/console/docs/features/protobuf.md

 ### Local Filesystem

 Put all of your required .proto files into a git repository.
 It doesn't matter in what directory you put them, but the files' extension must be `.proto`.
-You can configure Kowl to search one or more paths for proto files:
+You can configure Redpanda Console to search one or more paths for proto files:

 ```yaml
 kafka: